RapidFireAI/rapidfireai/README.md

 ## Documentation

-Browse or reference the full documentation, example use case tutorials, all API details, dashboard details, and more [here](https://rapidfire-ai-oss-docs.readthedocs-hosted.com/).
+Browse or reference the full documentation, example use case tutorials, all API details, dashboard details, and more in the [RapidFire AI Documentation](https://rapidfire-ai-oss-docs.readthedocs-hosted.com/).

 ## Key Features